ElinaFF/PICO/index.md

 ## B. Controller interface
 > [Go back to index](#index)

-This section can be use as a high-level documentation of the MetaboController class that serves of controller in the Metabodashboard.
+This section can be use as a high-level documentation of the MetaboController class that serves of controller in MeDIC.

-This class can be used to integrate the MetaboDashboard in a Python script.
+This class can be used to integrate MeDIC in a Python script.

 The explanation of the concepts and the pipelines are in the ["2.
 Utilization"](#2-utilization) section.
 Don't hesitate to go back to this section while reading this one.